Heuristic evaluation: Methodology

 Heuristic evaluation are conducted in variety of ways depending on the scope and type of project.
 As a general rule of thumb, there are researched frameworks involved to reduce bias and maximize findings within an evaluation.
 There are various pros and cons to heuristic evaluation.
-A lot of it depends on the amount of resources and the time the user has for this.
+A lot of it depends on the amount of resources and the time available to the user.

-Pros: Because there’s a very detailed list of criteria the evaluator goes through, it’s a very detailed process and provides good feedback on areas that could be improved on.
-In addition, since it’s done by several people the designer can get feedback from multiple perspectives.
-Since it’s a relatively straightforward process, there’s less ethical and logistical concerns related to organizing the evaluation and executing it.
+Pros: Because there's a very detailed list of criteria the evaluator goes through, it is a very detailed process and provides good feedback on areas that could be improved on.
+In addition, since it is done by several people the designer can get feedback from multiple perspectives.
+As it is a relatively straightforward process, there are less ethical and logistical concerns related to organizing the evaluation and executing it.

-Cons: Since there’s a specific set of criteria, the evaluation is only as good as the people who evaluate it.
-This leads to another issue of finding experts and people qualified enough to conduct this evaluation.
-However, if you have close resources of experts and qualified evaluators, this wouldn’t pose an issue.
-In addition, because the evaluations are more just personal observations, there’s no hard data in the results — the designer just has to take all the information and evaluations with these considerations in mind.
+Cons: Since there is a specific set of criteria, the quality of the evaluation is limited by the skill and knowledge of the people who evaluate it.
+This leads to another issue: finding experts and people qualified enough to conduct this evaluation.
+However, if you have close resources of experts and qualified evaluators, this wouldn't pose an issue.
+In addition, because the evaluations are more just personal observations, there's no hard data in the results — the designer just has to take all the information and evaluations with these considerations in mind.